nlesc-nano/CAT/docs/4_optional.rst

 :attr:`optional.database.mongodb`         Options related to the MongoDB format.

 :attr:`optional.core.dirname`             The name of the directory where all cores will be stored.
-:attr:`optional.core.dummy`               Atomic number of symbol of the core dummy atoms.
+:attr:`optional.core.anchor`              Atomic number of symbol of the core anchor atoms.
 :attr:`optional.core.allignment`          How the to-be attached ligands should be alligned with the core.
-:attr:`optional.core.subset`              Settings related to the partial replacement of core dummy atoms.
+:attr:`optional.core.subset`              Settings related to the partial replacement of core anchor atoms.

 :attr:`optional.ligand.dirname`           The name of the directory where all ligands will be stored.
 :attr:`optional.ligand.optimize`          Optimize the geometry of the to-be attached ligands.
-:attr:`optional.ligand.functional_groups` Manually specify SMILES strings representing functional groups.
+:attr:`optional.ligand.anchor`            Manually specify SMILES strings representing functional groups.
 :attr:`optional.ligand.split`             If the ligand should be attached in its entirety to the core or not.
 :attr:`optional.ligand.cosmo-rs`          Perform a property calculation with COSMO-RS on the ligand.
 :attr:`optional.ligand.cdft`              Perform a conceptual DFT calculation with ADF on the ligand.